How You Can Use LinkedIn to Help Your Job Search

 Your connection’s connections also gain a notification that they have recommended you – so even people outside of your LinkedIn network will hear about your recommendation!

 So next time you impress a business contact, why not ask them for a recommendation?
-If you’re unsure how to do this, LinkedIn have a step by step guide which you can view here.
+If you’re unsure how to do this, LinkedIn has a step by step guide which you can view here.

 Sharing relevant content